-The Residential Heat & Air Conditioning program offers training in all aspects of heat and air conditioning.
+The Residential Heat & Air Conditioning program offers training in all aspects of heating and air conditioning repair and maintenance.
 You will learn about brazing, basic electricity (as applied in the HVAC industry), how to use meters, how to troubleshoot units, and much more.
 During the occasions spent in the shop, you will be given ample time to apply what you have learned in the classroom.

 Some day-to-day tasks may include:

-Test pipe or tubing joints or connections for leaks, using pressure gauge or soap-and-water solution.
+Testing pipe or tubing joints or connections for leaks using a pressure gauge or soap-and-water solution.

-Repair or replace defective equipment, components, or wiring.
+Repairing or replacing defective equipment, components, or wiring.

-Repair or service heating, ventilating, and air conditioning (HVAC) systems to improve efficiency, such as by changing filters, cleaning ducts, or refilling non-toxic refrigerants.
+Repairing or service heating, ventilating, and air conditioning (HVAC) systems to improve efficiency, by such methods as changing filters, cleaning ducts, or refilling non-toxic refrigerants.